masty123/nodejs/README.md

-# Article Website with Nodejs, Mongoose and stuff
+# Assignment 08: Article/Athlete Website with Nodejs, Mongoose, Pug, Expressjs and stuff

 ### This repository is all about learning how to build a website with Nodejs, Mongoose javascript etc.